Interactive Video Tutorial

 Browse to where you downloaded the mp4 video file from step 1 and upload the video.
 A square black icon with mp4 written in it, will appear:

-Press the green plus button again to add an alternative video format to ensure support in all browsers.
+Press the plus button again to add an alternative video format to ensure support in all browsers.
 Locate and upload the video clip in webm format, that you converted from mp4 in step 2:

+Add relevant labels for both quality levels.
 Now, edit the copyright information by pressing the Edit copyright button below the black video clip icons:

 Since we are using a Creative Commons licensed video clip, we add the information below in the Edit copyright dialog.